 Arizona (2-8) at Houston (5-4), 1:00 p.m.
 ET

-For Arizona to pull off its second straight upset, it will need more Kyler Murray magic and another strong day from RB James Conner, who ran for 73 yards in the win over Atlanta.
+For Arizona to pull off its second straight upset, it will need more Murray magic and another strong day from RB James Conner, whose return from injury last week was every bit as meaningful as Murray’s in the Cardinals’ win over Atlanta.
+Conner ran for 73 yards.
 Expect Murray to look for tight end Trey McBride against Houston.
 McBride overpowered the Falcons’ secondary with eight catches and 131 yards receiving.

 C.J.
-Stroud’s prodigious rookie campaign shows little sign of waning — he arguably played his best two-week stretch of football in wins over Tampa Bay and Cincinnati.
+Stroud’s prodigious rookie campaign shows little sign of wavering — he arguably played his best two-week stretch of football in wins over Tampa Bay and Cincinnati.
 And reinforcements are on the way.
-Injured star receiver Nico Collins is expected to play after missing the last two games.
-Rookie wideout Tank Dell emerged in Collins' absence, but not nearly as much as WR Noah Brown, who reeled in 325 yards receiving in the last two wins.
+Injured star receiver Nico Collins is expected to play after missing the last two games, though it is hard to say the Texans missed Collins’ productivity.
+Rookie wideout Tank Dell emerged in his stead, and then there were the bust-out performances of WR Noah Brown, who reeled in 325 yards receiving in the last two wins.

 Host Houston should take this one, but we suspect Murray and Co. will make it dangerously close.
 Houston 26, Arizona 23.